Plastic scrub beads

 Why did Unilever use plastic scrub beads in the past?

-Plastic scrub beads were previously contained in a limited number of beauty & personal care products, such as facial cleansers, soaps, shower gels and body washes.
+Plastic scrub beads were previously contained in a limited number of personal care products, such as facial cleansers, soaps, shower gels and body washes.
 We used them because they can gently unblock pores and remove dead cells from the skin’s surface.
 Many people enjoyed the invigorating sensation provided by the beads, which were typically made from polyethylene.

 Are plastic scrub beads safe?